Biden warns of U.S. energy price spikes if Russia invades Ukraine - NewsBreak

 “We are not seeking direct confrontation with Russia, though I’ve been clear that if Russia targets Americans in Ukraine, we will respond forcefully,” he said.
 “If Russia attacks the United States or our allies through asymmetric means, like disruptive cyber-attacks against our country’s critical infrastructure, we are prepared to respond.”

-The post Biden warns of U.S. energy price spikes if Russia invades Ukraine appeared first on Florida Phoenix .
+The post Biden warns of U.S. energy price spikes if Russia invades Ukraine appeared first on Idaho Capital Sun .

 Comments / 0